-To push back on my own cynicism a little, Touma isn’t that bad.
-Given his role as a shounen protagonist, he has to have a prominent role or there would be nothing left to show.
-As far as annoying shounen heroes go, he could certainly have been worse.
+To push back on my own cynicism a little, Touma isn’t that bad (remember, this isn’t a negative review, it’s a null review).
+Given his role as a shounen protagonist, he has to have a prominent role or there would be nothing left to… show.
+And as far as annoying shounen heroes go, he could certainly have been worse.
 His assertiveness was at least a decent change of pace from the typical passive anime MC.
 For example, the “Imagine Breaker” power on his right hand is actually a pretty creative way to explain away his plot armor.
 It makes him unusually durable, but not literally invincible: he can still be shot or stabbed or in enveloped in fire.
 Often, he simply misses a block due to poor reaction time and contrary to the memes about his overpowered punch, Touma even loses several times against enemies that simply outclass him in hand-to-hand fighting.
 Though the frog-faced doctor can pull a hard medical reset at the end of every arc, Touma does take a few genuinely awful beatings.

 However, “Imagine Breaker” becomes frustrating when it simply nullifies other interesting powers.
 He can absorb Misaka’s electricity and even block the Railgun (isn’t the coin effectively a bullet though?).
 He can shatter the intimidating earth golem Ellis with a single touch.
 And most egregiously, he only receives a few scrapes and bruises during his fight with Accelerator, a human weapon that can control the vectors of any physical force.
 Touma is not overpowered.
 But, his power results in a severe narrative imbalance because it repeatedly takes precedence over the more interesting powers belonging to the rest of the cast.
 For example, Index gets a few quick token scenes using her 103,000 grimoires in the final arc, but ultimately needs to be saved by Touma.
 In the same scene, Kazakiri cedes the killing blow to Touma, despite her apparently having the power to rival a god.
 We get a little action with Kanzaki fighting the Angel Gabriel or Magnus fighting Aureolus, but ultimately the point-of-view camera always returns to Touma and his fist.